 How will deeding my house affect my Medicaid eligibility?

 If you deed your house to someone else for less than fair market value, you could be ineligible for Medicaid.
 If you apply for Medicaid within five years of deeding your house away, you could be ineligible for a certain period of time.
 This could be a big problem if you need to go to a nursing home or need medical care that Medicare will not pay for and you cannot afford.
 Deeding your house away may also affect your eligibility for other benefits and programs.

 What should I do instead of deeding my house?

-Isn't it worth deeding my house to avoid probate?
+But isn't it worth deeding my house to avoid probate?

-That depends on your situation.
-Except for those with large estates (over a million dollars) and/or those with special needs, probate may be the best option.
+Again, that depends on your situation.
+Except for people with large estates or those with special needs, probate may be the best option.
 There are many advantages to probate that work for most people.
-However, since each situation is different, you should contact an estate planning attorney to guide you through the options.
-If you are 60 or older, you may also contact Utah Legal Services at 1-800-662-1704 to see if they can give you more information.
+Probate is not as expensive or complicated as it was in the past.
+Again, because each situation is different you should contact an estate planning attorney to guide you through the options.The information in this site is not intended as legal advice.